pingcap/docs/tidb-cloud/size-your-cluster.md

 In the formula, you need to calculate `node num = ceil(overall expected performance ÷ performance per node` first to get a rough node number, and then use the corresponding performance deviation coefficient to get the final result of the node number.

-For example, your overall expected performance is 100,000 QPS under a mixed workload, and you want to use 8 vCPU, 32 GiB TiKV nodes.
+For example, your overall expected performance is 110,000 QPS under a mixed workload, and you want to use 8 vCPU, 32 GiB TiKV nodes.
 Then you can calculate a rough number of TiKV nodes as follows:

-`node num = ceil(100,000 / 17,800 ) = 6`
+`node num = ceil(110,000 / 17,800 ) = 7`

-As 6 is less than 8, the performance degradation coefficient is 0.
+As 7 is less than 8, the performance deviation coefficient is 0.
+The TiKV performance is `7 * 17,800 * (1 - 0) = 124,600 > 110,000`.

-So, you need 6 TiKV nodes (8 vCPU, 32 GiB) to meet your performance requirements.
+So, you need 7 TiKV nodes (8 vCPU, 32 GiB) to meet your performance requirements.

 Next, you can compare the calculated TiKV node number according to data volume and that according to expected performance, and take the larger one as a recommended number of your TiKV nodes.